GDP Calculator

 What is GDP?

 Gross Domestic Product (GDP) is the total monetary value of all finished goods and services produced within a country's borders in a specific time period.
-It serves as a comprehensive measure of a nation's economic performance and is used to compare the economic output of different countries.
-GDP can be calculated using three approaches: expenditure, income, and production (value-added).
+It serves as a comprehensive measure of economic performance and is used to compare economic output of different countries.
+GDP can be calculated using expenditure, income, and production (value-added) approaches.

 Expenditure Approach